 All readings will be found on the Canvas site.
 It is highly encouraged to print your readings beforehand.
 If you are unable to print your readings, make sure to bring in your detailed notes to assist you during class discussions.

+Add late fee

+Add where to turn in the assignments and when

 Class Schedule, Topics, and Readings